servo/book/src/contributing/style-guide.md

 Servo follows the Google C++ guide [rules for naming](https://google.github.io/styleguide/cppguide.html#General_Naming_Rules).
 Avoid abbreviations that would not be known to someone outside of the project.
-Do not abbreivate by deleting letters in the middle of words.
+Do not abbreviate by deleting letters in the middle of words.

 **Exception:**:
 You may use some universally-known abbreviations, such as the use of `i` for a loop index.